this

 There is a trick that can be used to answer most of the input-output questions in an interview.
 You just need to check two things -

-• Is there any explicit binding is present on the function invocation - fn.call(), fn.apply(), fn.bind()
+explicit bindingis present on the function invocation -fn.call(), fn.apply(), fn.bind() - Is there any

 If none of them is present, than you need to look if the code is in the strict mode or non-strict mode.